A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 - The United Nations Development Program (UNDP) projects that by the middle of 2022, Afghanistan could face “universal poverty,” with 97% of Afghans living below the World Bank-designated international poverty line of $1.90 a day.

-- Afghanistan now has the world’s highest number of people in emergency food insecurity.
+- Afghanistan now has the world’s highest prevalence of people in emergency food insecurity.

 - About 92% of the population faces insufficient food consumption.
 Around 9.6 million children are unable to secure food daily.